EU Procedures & Regulations

 L6 substance evaluation

-On 19 March 2024, ECHA published an update to the Community Rolling Action Plan (CoRAP), according to which in 2024 Spain will evaluate tetradecamethylhexasiloxane (L6), as suspected persistent, bioaccumulative, and toxic (PBT) or very persistent and very bioaccumulative (vPvB).
-If Spain’s assessment identifies risks from the substance, regulatory action may follow (harmonised classification, SVHC listing or restriction).
+On 19 March 2024, ECHA published an update to the Community Rolling Action Plan (CoRAP), according to which in 2024 Spain will evaluate tetradecamethylhexasiloxane (L6), as suspected PBT or vPvB.
+On 16 October 2024, ECHA’s PBT Expert Group meeting concluded that the bioaccumulation of L6 must be reviewed, with new test data needed to clarify its potential.
+If Spain’s assessment identifies risks from the substance, regulatory action may follow (harmonised classification, SVHC listing or restriction)

 Evaluation conclusions